bellatoris/Introduction_to_Datamining/README.md

    1. Sum the sizes of all buckets but the last
       (note "size" means the number of 1s in the bucket)
    2. Add half the size of the last bucket
-* Remember: We do not know how man 1s of the last bucket are still within the wanted window
+* Remember: We do not know how many 1s of the last bucket are still within the wanted window

 ####Example: Bucketized Steam
 ![Pic41](https://github.com/bellatoris/Introduction_to_Datamining/blob/master/Picture/%EC%8A%A4%ED%81%AC%EB%A6%B0%EC%83%B7%202016-04-04%20%EC%98%A4%EC%A0%84%2011.58.50.png)